Tales of Treasure Ships

 Hurricanes are a running as a common thread for the sinking of many of these ships.
 Eleven Spanish galleons sunk in 1715 off the east coast of Florida near Cape Canaveral.
 However, only five of these ships have been located and recovered.
 Similarly, 22 ships sunk south of the Florida Keys in 1733 (with many still waiting to yield up their booty).

 But don’t let the law get you down.
 Dreaming of giving up your day job and becoming a treasure hunter?
 Start small.
 There’s always the baby step of buying a handheld metal detector and beach-combing.
-Gold and other Spanish coins are periodically churned up by the sea.
-Sometimes, they lie buried just under the sands of many Gulf Coast beaches.
-Just waiting for those lucky few to catch that glimmer of something shiny underfoot.
+The sea periodically churns up Gold and other Spanish coins.
+Sometimes, they lie buried just under the sands of many beaches, just waiting for those lucky few to catch that glimmer of something shiny underfoot.

 By Erin Brennan, July 2019